China’s Property Investment Sees 9% Decline in First Two Months, Still Down but Slower than 2023

 Despite these modest improvements, the Chinese real estate market continues to grapple with challenges, as indicated by official figures showing a 0.3% month-on-month drop in home prices in February, consistent with the decline observed in January.

 Hwabao Trust economist Nie Wen cautioned that the real estate sector remains in a downtrend, with developers still facing cash flow struggles.
-While acknowledging a smaller slowdown in investment, Nie emphasized the need to monitor when the sector will reach its bottom.
+While acknowledging a smaller slowdown in investment, Nie emphasised the need to monitor when the sector will reach its bottom.

 In response to the sector’s ongoing challenges, Chinese authorities have implemented various measures to stimulate growth.
 These include launching a “whitelist” mechanism in January to channel funds from state banks into local property projects deemed suitable for financing support.
 Additionally, China recently announced its largest reduction in benchmark mortgage rates to bolster the sector.